 You certainly learn a LOT in one day here.

 A few days after leaving Hiroshima, I met a local from the city who was working in Tokyo and told him I had visited and would be writing about it.
-He told me the story of how his grandparents survived as they lived far from the epicenter and said to me: “Please.
+He told me the story of how his grandparents survived as they lived far from the epicentre and said to me: “Please.
 Tell everyone about it.
 Everyone must visit.
 Everyone must learn.”

-And to him, I dedicate this post, remembering how we shock hands and smiled as newfound friends… as I promised to be one voice.
+And to him, I dedicate this post, remembering how we shook hands and smiled as newfound friends… as I promised to be one voice.
 One voice of many, spreading the courage of the people of Hiroshima, who have risen from the ashes and who now fight for peace.